brightmorkli37/hustlesasa_project/README.md

 # HustleSasa Recommendation Engine

 ## Overview
-A recommendation system for HustleSasa's e-commerce platform, demonstrating a content-based technique.
+A recommendation system for HustleSasa's e-commerce platform, demonstrating a content-based filtering technique for making recommendations for event tickets.

+## Requirements
+- **Python**: This project requires Python to be installed on your system.
+- Download and install the latest version of Python from [python.org/downloads](https://www.python.org/downloads/)
+- Recommended Python version: 3.10 or higher
+- Ensure Python is added to your system PATH during installation

 ## Installation